nextbreakpoint/freeimage4java/README.md

 # freeimage4java

-FreeImage for Java provides a JNI wrapper of FreeImage library.
+freeimage4java provides a JNI wrapper of FreeImage library.

 ## License

-FreeImage for Java is distributed under the terms of BSD 3-Clause License.
+freeimage4java is distributed under the terms of BSD 3-Clause License.

     Copyright (c) 2016, Andrea Medeghini
     All rights reserved.